 The economic news seems to rarely not be sobering.
 And, we cannot seem to escape the daily litany.
 What is happening on the employment front?
 How is the stock market doing?
 How are things overseas?
 How are retail sales?
 What is happening with interest rates?
 Virtually any news broadcast, newspaper, or magazine will have a number of stories about the economy.
 All communications mediums are overflowing with economic news.

 Mankind’s folly is that we continually make our plans for God’s creation without adequately consulting the master planner; the owner of the household.
 God’s plan includes putting His work first.
 God’s work is focused on humankind caring for and justly sharing His creation.
-God is the ultimate creator who yearns for humankind to mirror his creativeness rather than being the ultimate consumers.
+God is the ultimate creator who yearns for humankind to mirror his creativeness rather than being the ultimate consumer.

 God provides for us, but he provides in an abundance that is to be shared, not hoarded.
 Even when we think that we do not have enough, if we share first, there is always enough for us and the beneficiaries of our sharing.
 When we consume, we never have enough.
 We become ensnared in need rather than freed by sharing God’s abundance.